tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/运营数据_intl.md

 You can monitor and assess the agents and their service quality according to the agent statistics.
 You can filter the data by date, agent group and agent.
 - Agent name: it is the same as the agent name in "People management"
 - Agent account: it is the same as the email in "People management"
-- Conversations: it is the total number of conversations closed by an agent in the given period of time
+- Conversations: the total number of conversations closed by an agent in the given period of time
-- Effective conversations: it is the number of conversations containing normal human replies out of all the conversations closed by an agent in the given period of time
+- Effective conversations: the number of conversations containing normal human replies out of all the conversations closed by an agent in the given period of time
-- Transferred-out conversations: it is the number of conversations that are transferred out and accepted by another agent out of all the conversations closed by an agent in the given period of time
+- Transferred-out conversations: the number of conversations that are transferred out and accepted by another agent out of all the conversations closed by an agent in the given period of time
-- Transferred-in conversations: it is the number of conversations that are transferred in by another agent and closed by an agent
+- Transferred-in conversations: the number of conversations that are transferred in by another agent and closed by an agent
 - Average conversation duration: the length of time from access to closure of all conversations by the agent/number of conversations
 - Average response time: the total response time of all agent messages/number of agent messages (excluding customer messages)
 - Average initial response time: the average initial response time for each conversation in agent conversations